melanieimfeld/Small-spatial-algorithms/readme.md

 # Algorithms toolbox - Your everyday spatial algorithm

-Note: this toolbox is meant to illustrate the principle behind methods that power your everyday GIS software rather than finding the least computationally intensive algorithm!
+*Note: this toolbox is meant to illustrate the principle behind methods that power your everyday GIS software rather than finding the least computationally intensive algorithm.*

 Index:
 [Ramer-Douglas-Peucker](https://github.com/melanieimfeld/Small-spatial-algorithms/blob/master/01_Ramer_Douglas_Peucker.py)